facing-dev/vue-facing-decorator/docs/en/class-component/watcher/watcher.md

 The first parameter is the name watched.

-Same as vue `watch`, the watcher receives two paremeters: new value and old value.
+Same as vue `watch`, the watcher receives two parameters: new value and old value.

 [](./code-usage.ts ':include :type=code typescript')